 The need for pediatric heart failure data

 Pediatric cardiologist Stephanie Nakano, MD, is gluing a heart cell to a machine.
 The cell came from a tissue bank of diseased hearts taken, with consent, from nearly every patient who gets a heart transplant at Children’s Colorado.
-The glue is regular old aquarium sealant, the kind you can get at a pet store.
+The glue is regular old aquarium sealant.

 “It’s a pretty delicate technique,” she says.
 “It took me a long time to learn.”

 Once attached, the machine will measure the precise amount of contractile force this particular cell can generate.
 The technique itself has been around nearly 50 years, and it’s been used to generate a lot of mechanical data about adult heart cells, giving rise to treatments that have led to vastly better outcomes in many forms of adult heart failure.

 But those medications don’t work as well in kids, even for the same conditions.

 Similarities and differences in adult and pediatric heart failure phenotypes

 Comparing the cells of kids with dilated cardiomyopathy with the literature on their adult counterparts, Dr. Nakano, along with her mentor, pediatric cardiologist Shelley Miyamoto, MD, is making progress understanding why.

 “We found some similarities between pediatric and adult patients in the failing phenotype, but also differences,” Dr. Nakano says.
 “The amount of calcium it takes to make the cells contract is similar, but the amount of cooperativity between these filament proteins is less, meaning it’s more difficult for the necessary proteins to bind.
 That hints at differences at the protein level.”

 Understanding those differences could eventually help researchers develop new drugs, or figure out ways to tweak existing drugs, to increase their effectiveness in kids.
 It’s just one way into the deep and complex web of problems that can affect a child’s heart.